dickon/shelly-scrape/README.md

 Scrape data from Shelly power monitoring and push to Influx.

+My motivation is to supplment my circuit level home mains consumption with some Shelly hardware to get better insights.
+For instance on one circuit I have a router, two switches which also power 5 cameras, an NVR/NAS and wifi access points, as well as some other gadgets, so it's hard to tell what's going with influx.

 ## Getting Started

 This Rust application collects power monitoring data from Shelly IoT devices and stores it in InfluxDB for analysis and visualization.